 Virtual Reality has skyrocketed in recent years, despite being a hundred-year-old concept.
 The first headsets, made in the 1980s, were so large that an entire suspension system had to be used in order to keep them from crushing the person enjoying their time in VR.

 VR has come a very long way since then, and the headsets on offer today are lightweight, responsive and easy to use.
-While the headsets were first used for VR gaming and VR chat, they’ve found a new use in recent times as training devices.
+While the headsets were first used for VR gaming and VR chat (there are even ideas for the creation of VR casinos with eFortuna Bonus de bun venit or similar codes), they’ve found a new use in recent times as training devices.

 VR as a Way to Train New Doctors